BINUS-Simprug-AI-Club/facial-attendance/README.md

 - Requires a valid `serviceAccountKey.json` file with appropriate permissions

 ## Usage Instructions
-1. Ensure all dependencies are installed
+1. Ensure all dependencies are installed (see above; install optional packages for best performance)
 2. Set up a Firebase project and download the serviceAccountKey.json file
-3. Install face-alignment package: `pip install face-alignment`
+3. (Optional) Install face-alignment: `pip install face-alignment` for landmark detection
+4. (Optional) Install dlib and cupy for faster face detection and GPU acceleration
-4. Build your face dataset using make_dataset.py (including PINs)
+5. Build your face dataset using make_dataset.py (including PINs)
-5. Run v2.3.py (with PIN authentication)
+6. Run v2.7.py (with advanced PIN authentication and anti-spoofing)
-6. Position yourself in front of the camera
+7. Position yourself in front of the camera
-7. When recognized with high confidence, your attendance will be recorded automatically
+8. When recognized with high confidence, your attendance will be recorded automatically
-8. If recognition confidence is moderate, you'll be prompted to enter your PIN
+9. If recognition confidence is moderate, you'll be prompted to enter your PIN
+10. If anti-spoofing is enabled, blink as prompted to verify liveness
-9. Press 'q' to quit the application
+11. Press 'q' to quit the application

 ## Troubleshooting
 - **Camera not working**: Ensure your webcam is properly connected and not used by another application
 - **Poor recognition**: Improve lighting conditions and ensure face is clearly visible
-- **Performance issues**: Adjust CONFIG settings to reduce processing load (increase frame_resize, skip_frames)
+- **Performance issues**: Adjust CONFIG settings to reduce processing load (increase frame_resize, skip_frames, or disable advanced features)
 - **Unknown faces**: Rebuild your dataset with more varied images of each person
 - **Firebase errors**: Check your internet connection and verify serviceAccountKey.json is valid
 - **Dataset issues**: If your face isn't recognized properly, delete the encodings.pickle file to force rebuilding the dataset
 - **HRNet download**: On first run, the face-alignment package will download model weights (~100MB) which requires internet connection
-- **CUDA errors**: If you encounter GPU errors, set device to 'cpu' in the CONFIG settings
+- **CUDA/GPU errors**: If you encounter GPU errors, set device to 'cpu' in the CONFIG settings or uninstall cupy
+- **dlib errors**: If dlib is not installed, the system will fall back to OpenCV for face detection
 - **Landmark detection issues**: If facial landmarks aren't working, ensure face-alignment is installed correctly
-- **PIN verification not working**: Ensure PINs were properly created during dataset creation
+- **PIN verification not working**: Ensure PINs were properly created during dataset creation (now supports 4-6 digits)
+- **Blink detection issues**: If anti-spoofing is enabled and not working, check camera quality and lighting